 To this day, I still imagine filmmaking to be this way: creating pictures and sounds that have some sort of relevance in our everyday lives.
 Between 2006 and 2010, I lived in LA and worked in "the industry;" I gained first-hand experience on how difficult it is to accomplish this goal.
 However, I still want to do it and believe I will ultimately find a way—if not for any reason other than the fact that I will keep trying.

 There is a lot of self-promotion out there, and I think if any of it is to be productive, then it must present more than just the respectable aspects of an individual—it must present those aspects that might be used to deem one unworthy.
-Personally, I don't believe in problems; my only concern is to understand what my best is and to live it.
-So long as this remains my central interest, there is no fear, and therefore there is no problem.
+To this end, the following are such aspects about myself that might be relevant to prospective employers.

 I do plan to finish my degree when I'm financially able to do so.

 A community is the sum total of the individuals that operate within it.
-If you have an interest in the strength of our community—and if you see value in an individual who's working to find his place within that community—then consider sponsoring one of the items below.
+If you have an interest in the strength of our community—and if you see value in an individual who's working to find a constructive place within that community—then consider sponsoring one of the items below.